madhavan-raja/dotfiles-wsl/README.md

 ## Installing WSL

-Microsoft has a cute [tutorial page](https://learn.microsoft.com/en-us/windows/wsl/install) for this.
+Microsoft has a cute [tutorial](https://learn.microsoft.com/en-us/windows/wsl/install) for this.
 Just make sure we got version 2.

 ## Packages